Quansight-Labs/free-threaded-compatibility/docs/ci.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@...
-      - uses: deadsnakes/action@...
+      - uses: astral-sh/setup-uv@...
         with:
-          python-version: 3.13-dev
+          python-version: 3.13t
-          nogil: true
 ```

 You should replace the ellipses with versions for the actions.
-If there is a
-newer CPython 3.13 release available since this document was written or
-updated, use that version instead.

 ## Windows CI setup via custom PowerShell